ZelmaSedano/demo/README.md

 +47 901.35.270 // zvsedano@gmail.com // Oslo, Norway // [GitHub] (https://github.com/ZelmaSedano)

 ### Personal Statement
 Zelma is an aspiring Back-End Web Developer who has set her eye on attending Ada Developer's Academy in Seattle.
-She has previously worked a Full-Charge Bookkeeper, then used a cash windfall to start traveling in 2015.
-Since then, she has taught herself HTML and CSS, and once she decided she was interested in attending a coding bootcamp, she taught herself algorithmic JavaScript and Ruby.
+She was working as a Full-Charge Bookkeeper when she received a cash windfall in 2015, and started traveling the globe.
+Since then she has taught herself HTML, CSS, JavaScript, Ruby, Python, and Pandas.

 ### Work History
 + #### Volunteer // [Dyrenes Hjelper], 2017-2020